-What if I told you there was a camp in Kenya where you could live out the Colonial days of Africa?
+What if I told you there was a camp in Kenya where you could live out the old safari days of Africa?
 Well, Cottars 1920’s Camp on the edge of the famous Masai Mara is that camp.

-Not only that but the Masai Mara/Serengeti eco system has some of the best game density we’ve seen in all of Africa.
-We spent two weeks between the two parks!
+Not only that but the Masai Mara/Serengeti ecosystem has some of the best game density we’ve seen in all of Africa.
+We spent two weeks in the two Masai Mara National Reserve!